xcart/xcart-docs/_pages/kb_en/modules/ebay_integration/mapping_global_attributes_to_ebay_item_specifics.md

    * Synchronization based on the names of global attributes defined in your X-Cart store;
    * Synchronization based on the mapping rules defined in the eBay item specifics section of your X-Cart store.

-   The former of the two methods depends fully on the names of global attributes.
+   The former of the two methods depends fully on the names of global attributes: your store will match the names of global attributes in your store to the names of item specifics on eBay; the ones whose names are found to be a match will be synchronized.
 To enable this type of synchronization, you need to enable the option “Use global attributes to synchronize eBay item specifics” in your eBay configuration general settings.

+   The latter of the two methods suggests that you configure your own mapping rules defining how your store's global attributes should translate to eBay item specifics, and vice versa.
+It also suggests that the option “Use global attributes to synchronize eBay item specifics” in your eBay configuration general settings should be disabled to prevent the name-based synchronization.
+The mapping rules can be configured via the **eBay Item Specifics** section (**Catalog** > **eBay item specifics**) of your X-Cart store Admin area.

 ![xc5_ebay_mapping1.png]({{site.baseurl}}/attachments/ref_0X2MIatv/xc5_ebay_mapping1.png)
 ![xc5_ebay_mapping2.png]({{site.baseurl}}/attachments/ref_0X2MIatv/xc5_ebay_mapping2.png)